Anita Mui: Will

+Legacy

 In 1998, an ATV-produced television series Forever Love Song told a story of a character which was loosely based on that of Mui, but the character names were purposely changed.
 In 2007, a television series was produced in China titled Anita Mui Fei (梅艷芳菲) to tell the story of her life.
 The 42-episode series was broadcast by China Education Television.
 Some subjects, such as her suffering from cancer, Leslie Cheung's suicide and her mother's real estate dilemma, were avoided.
 Alice Chan portrayed Mui in the series.

 On 23 September 2004, the Anita Mui True Heart Digital Multimedia Studio was opened at the University of Hong Kong.
 It included state-of-the-art equipment for digital audio and video editing.
 In Causeway Bay, an Anita Mui-themed cafe called Happiness Moon (囍月) is also dedicated to her legacy.

 On 11 October 2008, a show on TVB, titled Our Anita Mui (我們的梅艷芳), was dedicated to Mui.
 Many fans and off-stage personnel who worked with her had a chance to talk about their personal experiences with Mui.
 Singers who participated in the show included Andy Hui, Edmond Leung, and Stephanie Cheng.
 On 18 July 2014, a statue of Anita Mui was unveiled on Hong Kong's Avenue of Stars.

 In 2019, she was the subject of the film Dearest Anita.
 The film centered around individuals whose lives had been shaped by her work, including her fans and beneficiaries of her philanthropic work.

 In 2021, she was portrayed in the biopic Anita (梅艷芳), directed by Longman Leung.
 She was played by the Hong Kong model Louise Wong.